Think Like a Man Too

 Think Like a Man Too is a 2014 American romantic comedy film directed by Tim Story.
 It is the sequel to the 2012 film Think Like a Man, based on Steve Harvey's 2009 book Act Like a Lady, Think Like a Man.
 The script was written by David A. Newman and Keith Merryman, with Will Packer returning as producer but now under his Will Packer Productions banner.
-The film features an ensemble cast that includes Michael Ealy, Meagan Good, Regina Hall, Terrence J, Taraji P. Henson, Romany Malco, Gabrielle Union, Jerry Ferrara, Wendi McLendon-Covey, Gary Owen and Kevin Hart, with Jennifer Lewis and La La Anthony in supporting roles.
+The film stars Michael Ealy, Meagan Good, Regina Hall, Terrence J, Taraji P. Henson, Romany Malco, Gabrielle Union, Jerry Ferrara, Wendi McLendon-Covey, Gary Owen and Kevin Hart, with Jennifer Lewis and La La Anthony in supporting roles.

 Think Like a Man Too was released on June 20, 2014, by Screen Gems.
 It grossed $70.2 million against a $24 million budget.

 Plot

 Cedric (Kevin Hart) and his friends are all in Las Vegas for the wedding of Michael (Terrence J) and Candace (Regina Hall), with her son Duke (Caleel Harris) and mother (Angela Gibbs) joining them.
 Zeke (Romany Malco) and Mya (Meagan Good) arrive, with Zeke's womanizing past constantly being brought up by old friends and former flames, including the concierge at the hotel, who throws her drink in his face.
 Bennett (Gary Owen) and his wife Tish (Wendi McLendon-Covey) are trying to get a spark back in their marriage.
 Jeremy (Jerry Ferrara) and Kristen (Gabrielle Union) have married and are now trying for a baby.
 Dominic (Michael Ealy) and Lauren (Taraji P. Henson) are reunited after spending time away from each other, and they make out in the limousine.
 Finally, Cedric arrives at the hotel in a gaudy sports car, happily getting away from his wife Gail (Wendy Williams).

 Michael's overbearing mother Loretta (Jenifer Lewis) doesn't approve of his engagement to Candace, still thinking no woman is good enough for her son.
 Loretta even takes over the bachelorette party duties, even though Lauren is the maid of honor.
 The women have a party for Candace, until Loretta makes up her own party.

 Among other problems plaguing the couples include Lauren being called by her boss Lee (Kelsey Grammer), who tells her she is being considered for a COO position in New York, meaning she will be separated from Dominic.
 Kristen tries to get Jeremy to have sex with her by roleplaying "Game of Thrones" characters, but Jeremy has reservations about becoming a father.
 Mya is ready to marry Zeke, but Zeke shows hesitation.

 While the ladies have to deal with Loretta, Lauren and Candace conspire to set her up with Candace's Uncle Eddie.
 Loretta takes the ladies out to dinner, and later plans to take Candace to see Dionne Warwick.
 Uncle Eddie (Dennis Haysbert) shows up and begins flirting with Loretta.
 The ladies leave to see Dionne Warwick together.
 The guys run into Michael's old frat brothers Isaac (Adam Brody) and Terrell (David Walton), who just want to party.